 - Be willing to spend money for your product;

 - Benefit from your solution;

 - Agree to endorse your company with a case study.

-Of course, not everyone will agree to write a case study.
+Of course, not everyone will agree to write case studies.
 It might take ten to twelve customers in order to get five good endorsements and, that’s alright.
 You should wait.

 The solution interview phase is very time consuming.
 Don’t underestimate the work and time required to go through it.

-You will get rejected a lot, but if you’re following the right process, you will learn what it takes to reach Product-Market Fit in your target market.
+You’ll get rejected a lot, but if you’re following the right customer development process, you’ll learn what it takes to reach product-market fit in your target market.

 - Substitute Products: What Solution is Your B2B Product Really Replacing?